kreshuklab/predoc-course/README.md

 Please visit the [plugin website](https://imagej.net/StarDist) and follow the instruction to install the plugin.
 In order to segment the nuclei from the nuclei channel please use the `Versatile (fluorescent nuclei)` model, pre-trained on the `DSB 2018` challenge, which contains data similar to our covid assay dataset.
+After successfully segmenting the nuclei from the covid assay dataset, save the results in the appropriate format (tiff of hdf5), since you'll need it in step 3.

 ### Cell boundary segmentation using pre-trained model and ilastik's Neural Network workflow

 ### Segmentation with seeded watershed

+## Analyze the distribution of shapes in the segmented cells/nuclei population
+For Virginie and Johannes...